A free-write about free-writing.

 AJ hurried into the water, then took a dive lunging with one long breath as far as he could until he resurfaced at some distance, arms popping out outstretched and chirpily beckoning me over with some not un-wilful semaphoring going on, but then he simply carried on.
 The idea was we were to break past the wave break point in some kind of a race.
 From where I stood that would be a good three or four hundred metres out- quite far out you know- he’d had the start but I knew I was the better swimmer.

-So, without much choice, I let it roll.
-If you can’t beat ‘em join ‘em - and I swam directly with the tide.
-And if I guessed correctly I should still hit the wave just the other or a different end of it.
+So, with little choice I let it roll- and I swam directly with the tide.
+And if I’d guessed correctly I should still hit the wave just the other end of it.

-Taking a quick breath and raising my head I turned my direction slightly, to about 20 degrees to the left, and carefully eyed up the new gangway.
-New road to heaven, or was it a stairway?
+Taking quick breath and raising head I turned my direction slightly, to about 20 degrees left, and carefully eyed up the new gangway.
+Road to heaven, or was it a stairway?

 And, I rode with it.

 Ducking, diving, free-styling, my head buried for speed, breathing at intervals like in training.
 Each time after a few strokes I nosed up for bearings.
 As long as I was still headed in the general direction of the wave it should be fine.
-Plunging in head first once more I could feel I was getting into the zone, fresh Pacific salt water chill brushing triumphantly over the back of my head, neck and rear delts, and this continued for a good fifteen or twenty seconds till I was smacked large hard on the back of the head.
+Plunging in head first once more I could feel I was entering the zone, fresh Pacific salt water chill brushing triumphantly over the back of my head and rear delts, continuing for a good twenty seconds till I was smacked hard on the back of the head.

-Then I was thrust down and tumbled under water 360 degrees, then again in another direction, yet I didn’t seem to be doing anything.
+Then thrown down and tumbled 360 degrees (under water), and then again in the opposite direction, and yet I wasn’t doing anything.

-Then I didn’t see it coming, this second one.
-I was treading water hyperventilating air, volubly shaking over what had just occurred, on the point of singing my ave marias and it was more sudden, more inordinate, this time, less than a minute since the previous one and it slowly crashed like a multi-storey block onto the thick of the base of my crown.
-Hammering, thrusting, sloshing like the tumult that it was, once again in oscillating directions, then into some great spin of a giant cosmic underwater washing machine, I was trapped betwixt and between as fodder or bait by some curious accident of fate and once again I couldn’t breathe, I had no idea how to get to air.
-My reflexes told me to curl into a ball should that magically thrust me back to the surface like before, but this great deluge of water had no sign of abating, just aggregating its rotations - for yet another go.
+And then I didn’t see it coming.
+Treading water and a hyperventilating, shaking over what had just happened, about to sing my ave marias, and this time it was more sudden.
+More sublime.
+And it slowly crashed like a multi-storey car park into the base of my crown.
+Hammering, sloshing, in oscillating directions, then into a spin of some giant cosmic underwater washing machine, I was trapped as a kind of fodder by some curious operation of nature and now I couldn’t breathe, and no idea where to get air.
+My reflex curled me into a ball hoping to spring me back for thrust, but the great deluge of water had no sign of abating, only aggregating its lots for yet another go.

-By now I was haemorrhaging air, asphyxiated in the sombre crush of that vast corkscrew, and I could then feel a gentle call of gravity coming on, in stages.
-Water around me was filling up like a tardis, my general circumnavigation spiralling downwards was met with a deluge of all things being pulled, falling, fading, like the end credits of a film.
-I knew then that that second I surfaced or else, but sadly I realised it couldn’t be anything but the else.
+I was haemorrhaging air, asphyxiated in the sombre crush of that giant corkscrew, I could feel the gentle call of gravity creeping on in stages.
+Water around me filled up like a balloon, and my circumnavigation also spiralled downwards, into a series of pulling, and fading, like the end credits of a film.
+I knew that second I surfaced or else, but only to realise it couldn’t be anything but the else.

 With zero reprieve.
-And this dilemma continued for two, maybe three minutes.
+And it continued for two, maybe three minutes.

-Apparently it was four twenty to thirty foot waves in direct succession - that’s what AJ told me when he found me ten minutes later washed up on the beach, still alive.
-How I’d managed it there grace be to the powers that be, for it couldn’t have been any other.
-Or maybe it was those years of bloodied swimming training I’d been forced into as a child.
+It was four ‘twenty foot’ waves in direct succession - or at least that’s what AJ told me after he’d found me ten minutes later all washed up on the beach, but still barely alive.
+How I’d managed it there to the grace of the powers that be, for it couldn’t have been any other.
+Or maybe it was those years of bloody swimming training I’d been forced into as a child.

-We weren’t go back to that beach again, except for a languid, wistful re-examination of the panorama from far back, once or twice.
-There were plenty of other surf breaks in the vicinity, and absolutely no point in taking the risk unless you fancied that death wish.
+We weren’t go back to that beach again, except for a once in a while wistfully re-examining that panorama from afar.
+There were plenty of other surf breaks in the area, and no point in taking the risk unless you fancied a not uncertain death.

-Looking back the trick is to use the board to assist you in breaking through the waves, making sure that as the wave comes up you dive into and under it (lying face down, glued to your board), and once submerged you use the nose of the board as a buoy harnessing the energy of the wave in a kind of opposite reaction, propelling you and the board through and back to the surface of the water just behind the point where the wave broke, behind the wave break point).
+Looking back the trick is to use the board to break through the waves, making sure that as the wave comes up you dive into and under it- lying face down, as if glued to your board- and once submerged you use the board’s nose as a buoy harnessing some of the energy of the wave as in a kind of opposite reaction, which then propels you and the board through the undertow and back to the surface of the water- where it’s now just behind the point where the wave breaks, behind the wave break point.
 Then if you were to look back you would see the wave augmenting and subsequently crashing behind you.
-Sometimes easier done than said on this one (honestly!), and that way you also avoid the nasty tumbles – and mind you, you don’t go in without a board, that’s known as being a wally.
+Sometimes it’s easier done than said (honestly!), but this way you avoid the nasty tumble – and mind you, you never go in without a board, that is what is known as being a wally.

-Once out there, past the wave break point, it was a different world.
-Those glorious rip curls of cascading magnificence were simply not there - not one iota existent.
-All you knew was the ebb of a long ocean face with its rhythmical swells, as your board bobbed up and down quite gently.
-Quite the God’s engineering to get your head around, bit of a Jekyll and Hyde.
+Out there past the wave break point it was different world.
+Valiant rip curls of cascading magnificence were simply not present- not one iota existent.
+All you could see was the ebb and flow of a gentle and long ocean face with soft rhythmical swells, as your board bobbs up and down quite routinely.
+Quite the God’s engineering to get your head around, a kind of Jekyll and Hyde.

-Past the wave break point, on a typical day I’d see a smattering of bronzed slithers of surfers on boards taut and lined up as in clusters waiting for their next ride, anticipating, eagle eyed, some chatting here and there within that ocean colour scene of blue unfazed, peerless calm while their voices carried – and then there was the casual allure of female here and there, usually a looker honed or tuned by the waves, then I’d wonder if I should get in to one of the clusters or stay put.
-But I didn’t too much care either way, I was here for the wave.
+Past the wave break point, on a typical day I’d see a gathering of bronzed slithers (surfers) on boards all taut and lined in clusters awaiting their ride, anticipating eagle eyed, chatting here and there within that ocean colour scene of blue unfazed, peerless calm as their voices carried – and then there was the casual allure of female often honed or tuned by the waves, then I’d wonder if I should get in to one of the clusters or stay put.
+But I wasn't too much bothered either way, surely I was here for the wave.
 The longer you waited you’d start to feel it, the tranquil inside.
 Pure zen out here.
-Not a care in the world.
-Silence except for the whispering and the bobbing of boards, an eternal heat of a driving sun warming you like lizards against the cool of naked ocean spray, and what would anyone know they couldn’t reach you out here, and also you were far enough removed to think or really care.
-And just imagine for everyone else we too were just a spec, miniatures in a montage of endless sea of blue and green.
+No care in the world.
+Silence except for the whispering and the simple bobbing of boards, the heat of a driving sun warming you like lizards against the cool of ocean spray, and what would anyone know they couldn’t reach you out here, you were also far enough disassociated to even think or really care.
+And just imagine for everyone else we were also just a spec, miniatures in a montage of endless sea of blue and green.
 And I was floating, absent of thought.
-Or day dreaming (I forget).
 I wonder if this is what it’s like for astronauts.
-Have you heard the story where astronauts go into space and have a melt down when the Earth starts to contract and disappear into a tiny ball, they suddenly realise the insignificance of things, the earth, them, the cosmos, their whole life prior, everything just a spec of dust floating, floating till eternity.
+Have you heard the story where astronauts go into space and have a melt down when the Earth starts to contract and disappear into tiny ball, and suddenly realise the grand insignificance of things, the earth, them, the cosmos, their whole life previous, everything just a spec of dust floating into a boundless eternity.

-But this was also bliss.
-Pure, unmitigated, calm.
+And this was bliss.
 Divine calm.
 No boredom this was therapy.
 Could stay out here all day you know.
-You didn’t need to think, no thinking required.
-Just lie back, take it all in, the stasis, the to-ing and fro-ing, like rocking in a chair.
-And it was new, this absence of things.
-The horizon, the expanse, the azure and some green, the bluebottle sky with its rumours of wind brushing through you to remind you that you were still alive.
+You needn’t think.
+Just lie back, the stasis, live the to-ing and fro-ing like a rocking chair.
+And the eery absence of things.
+The horizon, the expanse, the azure and some green, the bluebottle sky with its rumours of wind brushing through you to remind you that you were simply still alive.

-But that said, my juices were now also being sucked up and gently induced into outwardly flowing of their own.
-Having been up that close I could see there was nothing surely to stop me ride that wave like a silver surfer – blessed that I was with all those years of hardened intensified swimming training for an hour before school every morning, or what was it all for?
-And yes of course surfing might look simple, but sure you have to be quick off the mark I can see, super on-it, balanced and agile too, and not just keen.
-And yet, all the same..
+My juices were also up and being induced into a state of outward flow, of their own.
+Having been up that close I could see there was surely little else to stop me ride the next wave like a silver surfer (or was I deeaming?), chiselled with years of swim training for an hour each morning before school, or else what was it all for?
+And yes surfing might look simple, but you also have to be quick off the mark and on-it, balanced, agile, and not just keen.
+Yet all the same..

-I was still in the throes of processing the scene that had just occurred less than a minute ago, when fragments of the posse were huddling back on their boards, I could see little bobs of heads and boards paddling back at a pace, the cheek (!) having ridden the wave they were right back on it, and now flushing themselves back over the wave break point within moments reinstated with abject ease in almost exactly the same place they’d been before.
-Only there were two guys who settled dangerously close to me either side.
+I was processing what had just occurred less than a minute ago, when fragments of the posse started hurtling back on their boards, blobs of heads and boards paddling back at pace, the cheek (!) having ridden that wave they were right back on it, flushing themselves back over the wave break point and within moments reinstating with superlative ease in virtually exactly the same place they’d been stationed before.
+And there were two guys who’d settled dangerously close to me both sides.
 So presumably I was in the right place then.
-But I wondered what would happen - if there was a risk of us sliding over or ramming into each other if we all caught the (next) wave together, isn’t that pretty darn unsafe verging on wilful spasmodia, or does it simply not happen that way?
+But I wondered what would happen, with the risk of us sliding over each other if we were caught together on the next wave, isn’t it pretty unsafe verging on spasmodia, or does that simply not happen?

-The adjacents chatted over me in what sounded like Portuguese but could have been Spanish, I didn’t pick up a word of what they said.
+The adjacents chatted over me in what sounded like Portuguese but could have been Spanish, I couldn’t make out a word of what they said.

-We all gazed out on our boards, treading water, holding, flapping and bobbing, saying very little but softly serenaded all the while by the rings of a mid-afternoon sun in session.
+We all gazed out expectantly on our boards, treading water, flapping and bobbing, little said but serenaded all the while by unspeaking rings of a mid-afternoon sun.

-Then I could feel it rising up in the base of my gut, as the next swell like a slow portent approached.
-Once again the spearmint bodies of the surfers swivelled like compasses each in succession back towards the line of shore, now it was all about skimming for speed like motors to catch the crest of the wave - which gradually heightened and billowed out like a great leviathan God of the seas rising from the deep to demonstrate its might and its roar before reclining back into a crescendo turning on its axis like a silver foil, frothing gallons of its own vaporised plume.
-I was on it, as was a multitude of others, all teetering forwards then being thrown like confetti with the incremental force of the wave that like some great behemoth or gigantic combine harvester of the seas ploughed through its full stretch without recall or respite, at what must have been a hundred miles an hour, maybe eighty, and I insanely rode the wave with my chin stuck to the board (for I daren’t stand up), adrenaline and synapse coalescing like a soft rush to the brain, for a moment fusing atoms before strands of my gut stood each on end, hollowed out clean for a good 8 to 10 seconds as I skimmed down the incline like a spliced stone.
-Until the point I was finally flipped over, board shooting out in another direction but it was still roped to my ankle.
-I gasped for air resurfacing, then treading water again, then I pincered the board between knees and pulled like buckets back to sand and shore.
+Now also I could feel it rising up again, in the base of my gut, as the next swell like a portent approached.
+Again the spearmint bodies of surfers swivelled like a compass towards shore, and now it was about skimming for speed like motors to catch the new crest of wave - as it heightened and billowed like a leviathan God of the seas rising from the deep to demonstrate its power and then reclining on its back turned on its axis like a great giant silver foil, frothing gallons of its own vaporised plume.
+Then I was on it, as indeed a multitude of others, teetering forwards in unison then thrown like confetti with the new force of the wave that like a great behemoth or combine harvester of the seas ploughed through its stretch without recall, at what must have been a hundred miles an hour, maybe eighty, and I insanely rode that wave with my chin stuck fast to the board (for I daren’t stand up), adrenaline and synapse coalescing like a soft rush to the brain, for a moment fusing atoms before strands of my gut stood each on end, hollowed out clean for a good 8 to 10 seconds as I skimmed down the incline like a spliced stone.
+Until the point I was flipped over, board tossed out in another direction but still roped to my ankle.
+I gasped air, then treading water again I pincered the board between knees and pulled like buckets back to shore.

 Surfing as an experience for me shares something with free-writing, they could both be seen as analogous in that they both begin with that precious zen experience followed by a high octane euphoria, albeit the high octane part of surfing is more physical.